-The repository contains a standalone routing stage plugin to use the BIPMapping [routing](https://qiskit.org/documentation/apidoc/transpiler.html#routing-stage) pass.
-The BIP mapping pass solves the routing and [layout](https://qiskit.org/documentation/apidoc/transpiler.html#layout-stage) problems as a binary integer programming (BIP) problem.
-The algorithm used in this pass is described in: G. Nannicini et al. "Optimal qubit assignment and routing via integer programming." [arXiv:2106.06446](https://arxiv.org/abs/2106.06446)
+This plugin solves the routing and layout problems as a binary integer programming (BIP) problem.
+This is an implementation of G. Nannicini et al. "Optimal qubit assignment and routing via integer programming." (arXiv:2106.06446).

 Qiskit-classroom is a toolkit that helps implement quantum algorithms by converting and visualizing different expressions used in the Qiskit ecosystem using Qiskit-classroom-converter.
 The following three transformations are supported : Quantum Circuit to Dirac notation, Quantum Circuit to Matrix, Matrix to Quantum Circuit etc...